soasme/PeppaPEG/ROADMAP.md

 - [ ] Except (Any but).
 - [ ] Any.
 - [ ] Until.
+- [ ] Add a fuzzy testing framework.
+- [x] Allow user setting Userdata for P4_Tokens.
+Added in v1.8.0.
+- [x] Support non-ascii case insensitive literal matching.
+Added in v1.8.0.
-- [x] print token ast in json format.
+- [x] Print token ast in json format.
 Added in v1.8.0.
 - [x] GetErrorString.
 Added in v1.7.0.
 - [x] Join.
 Added in v1.7.0.
 - [x] Start-of-Input & End-of-Input.
 Added in v1.7.0.